-POLICY # 16 - Disposal of Surplus Goods
+POLICY #16 - Disposal of Surplus Goods

-- (1) A Director of the Client Department shall declare a good as surplus to the needs of the City before the good may be disposed of in accordance with this Policy # 16. - (2) The Procurement Manager, in conjunction with the City's Director of Financial Services, shall have the authority to sell, exchange, or otherwise dispose of goods declared as surplus to the needs of the City, and where it is cost effective and in the best interest of the City to do so, items or groups of items may: - (a) be offered for sale to other City departments, other government agencies or public authorities; or - (b) be sold by external advertisement, formal request, auction or public sale (where it is deemed appropriate, a reserve price may be established); or - (c) be sold or traded to the original supplier or others in that line of business where it is determined that a higher net return will be obtained than following other procedures; or - (d) be donated to a non-profit agency; or - (e) be recycled; or - (f) in the event that all efforts to dispose of the goods by sale are unsuccessful, be scrapped or destroyed if recycling is unavailable. - (3) No disposition of such good(s) shall be made to employees of the City, members of Council, or their family members unless such good(s) are sold through external advertisement, formal request, auction or public sale and no conflict of interest exists.
+- (1) A Director of the Client Department shall: - (a) declare a good as surplus to the needs of the City before the good may be disposed of in accordance with this Policy # 16; and - (b) approve the appropriate disposal methods, which are cost effective and in the best interest of the City, for the declared surplus good. - (2) The Procurement Manager, in conjunction with the City's Director of Financial Services & Corporate Controller, shall have the authority to sell, exchange, or otherwise dispose of goods declared as surplus to the needs of the City by any of the following disposal methods: - (a) by sale to other City departments, - (b) by sale to public or private sector entities; or - (c) by external advertisement, formal request, auction or public sale (where it is deemed appropriate, a reserve price may be established); or - (d) by donation to a non-profit agency; or - (e) by recycling; or - (f) in the event that all efforts to dispose of the goods by sale are unsuccessful, by scrapping or destroying if recycling is unavailable. - (3) No disposition of such good(s) shall be made to employees of the City, members of Council, or their family members unless such good(s) are sold through external advertisement, formal request, auction or public sale and no conflict of interest exists.
 Prior to any such disposition, the employee shall declare their interest in writing to their General Manager, who will confirm whether any conflict of interest exists.
 In the case of an elected official, the elected official shall declare their interest in writing to the City Manager.
 Family members include those defined by the City's Code of Conduct for Employees Policy, Code of Conduct for Members of Council or such other similar policy currently in force. - (4) The Procurement Manager shall submit an annual report to the General Manager of Finance and Corporate Services summarizing the disposal of all surplus goods pursuant to this Policy # 16. - (5) The value of any declared surplus good cannot be used to offset the value of a procurement when determining the procurement process.
 For example, any trade-in value or salvage value recoverable from a project cannot be used to offset, reduce or change the value of the procurement for purposes of determining the appropriate procurement process to be followed under the Procurement Policy. - (6) The disposal of artifacts is exempt from the requirements of the Procurement Policy.